OpenTechStrategies/torque/DESIGN.md

   permissions.

-  These users belong to the `torquedataconnect-admin` and can also upload new spreadsheets, and overwrite spreadsheets.
+  These users belong to the `torquedataconnect-admin` and can also upload new collections, and overwrite collections.

 * System Administrators: These users are responsible for setting up the MediaWiki instance, installing Torque, and setting the variables